Other financial support

 - Disabled Facilities Grants

-- free early education for 2 year olds
+- early education for 2 year olds in England

 - free school meals